 The Children Cannot Wait.

 A teacher and curriculum developer for over 35 years, Kathy is executive director emeritus of School-Connect, a leading provider of social-emotional curriculum for high school students.
-She is the original author of the award-winning series Second Step: A Violence-Prevention Curriculum (grades pre-k through middle school).
+She is the original author of the award-winning series Second Step: A Violence-Prevention Curriculum (grades pre-k through middle school) as well as a key leader in the development of Character.org's 11 Principles Sourcebook, the basis for most of our work the last 20+ years.
 Kathy also served as Director for School & Beyond in Bethesda, MD and Director of Research and Development at the Committee for Children in Seattle, WA.

 Linda has been a leader in the field of character development for more than 30 years.
 She campaigned vigorously on Capitol Hill in the 1990s until Congress passed legislation to give grants to schools to implement character education.
 In 2002, she was asked to establish the Office for Character Education and Civic Engagement at the Department of Education.
 Prior to joining the Department of Education she directed CharacterPlus, a non-profit organization based in St. Louis, MO.
 Linda was a founding member of Character.org, and for several years she served as the organization’s Board Chair.
 Linda has authored numerous publications about character development and ethical decision-making.